 Warmth and simplicity meet in this super-wearable, oversized Cocoon coat.
-With only four pattern pieces, it’s a cinch to make too!
+With its minimalist style, it’s a cinch to make too!
 Use our tips on sewing and caring for wool fabric for the ultimate wool, Cocoon Coat by Simple Sew

 Pre-washing your fabric

 We know how tempting it is to dive into a new project.
 However, preparing your wool first is crucial to the sewing process as it’s renowned for shrinkage.
 You may find that you don’t need to pre-shrink or clean your wool.
 Perhaps, it is unlikely to be worn very often so you are happy to skip these steps.
 Some 100% wools are dry-clean only, so make sure you check the composition of your chosen fabric.
 Either opt for a pre-shrunken wool or make sure that you hand-wash your wool, with minimal detergent, and drip dry or dry flat.
 To be 100% sure on the best way to prepare your chosen wool, check with your fabric supplier who will be able to advise.

 Caring for Wool

 Additionally, modern processing techniques mean that some wool is machine washable.
 If your wool is not superwash-treated though, don’t worry – it’s still easy to care for.
 We recommend a no-rinse wool wash such as Soakwash.
 After 30 minutes of soaking, take out the garment and roll it in a towel to remove excess moisture.
 Finally, lay your garment out on a flat surface and leave it to dry.